We don’t like paying them, and we’ll do whatever we can to avoid them.

 Not only do you get to avoid carrying around all your luggage, but you’ll also get the chance to relax before your flight.

-Please note: The National Bank VIP Lounge is not available to flights departing to the United States.
+Please note: The National Bank VIP Lounge is only available to departures on international flights.

 And this is all while earning flexible travel points to be used to redeem for any travel purchases through National Bank à la Carte Rewards.